Nanya Aku-Ki Sanders – NAS, Houston, Texas

 Ron’s works are very stable flying kites and fly in winds from 3 to 22 mph.

 This allows his beautiful kites to fly while others are grounded because of little or too much wind.
-They are so well behaved that he flies 3 to 5 large kites at the same time.
+They are so well-behaved that he flies 3 to 5 large kites at the same time.

 When he is on the beach it looks like a festival… even when he flies alone.
-Ron is a frequent celebrity guest flier in international kite festivals.
+Ron is a frequent celebrity guest flier at international kite festivals.
 Ron appliqued two exquisite Rokkaku kites with images reflecting the importance of water to all life, past, present, and future.

-Ron Bohart created and fabricated his kites. |
+Ron Bohart created and fabricated his kites.

 Jon and Karen Burkhardt, Potomac, Maryland